Piezoelectric/FRAC/README.md

 # Changelog

 (I developed the first few versions on a personal machine before porting my code to Github.
 The "published" version numbers also account for changes from previous personal versions.)
 I should also figure out a better location to put these notes.

+**Version 12.3 / 2018-11-05**

+* Changed the venue indexes to support the new Thunderhead Savanna.

 **Version 12.2 / 2018-08-26**